 Sphero chose Fictiv’s ABS-Like material for its increased strength and smooth surface to reduce gear friction.

-“Our goal was to tune the motors and get resistances close to that of the future injection molded production gears, so we could dial in the power requirements,” says Doug.
+“Our goal was to tune the motors and get resistances close to that of the future injection molded production gears, so we could dial in the power requirements,” said Webster.
 “Without low-friction, well-built gear teeth we couldn’t accurately estimate how much current the motors were going to draw, which was a necessary datapoint for the battery selection and for modelling drive train losses.”

-“Getting high-quality gears allowed us to transition from prototype-style design to something much more production-oriented, so we could prove out our ideas quickly,” Doug adds.
+“Getting high-quality gears allowed us to transition from prototype-style design to something much more production-oriented, so we could prove out our ideas quickly,” said Webster.
 “We were prototyping so fast so if we waited even two weeks for parts, the design would’ve changed.
 Fictiv was able to provide rapid turnaround.”